woniland/ski_jump/instructions/0-Prerequisites.md

 - Website: https://git-scm.com/
 - Documentation: https://git-scm.com/doc
 - The official tutorial can be found under https://git-scm.com/docs/gittutorial - or doing a simple search in your favorite search engine
-- To get started just type `git` and if you want to know more about a specific command, e.g. `git commit`, just type `git help commit`
+- To get started just type `git` and if you want to know more about a specific command, e.g. `$ git commit`, just type `$ git help commit`

 While `git` is the actual program, which is doing all the heavy lifting, we will use [GitHub](https://github.com/) as the online interface to collaborate together.
 GitHub is one popular choice out of many, which can host online repositories.